Generative Deep Learning and Signal Processing for Data Augmentation of Cardiac Auscultation Signals: Improving Model Robustness Using Synthetic Audio: Conclusion and Further Work

 However, while the introduced augmentation techniques have shown promise, certain limitations remain, particularly in generalising models to new datasets.
 The OOD performance, though improved, suggests that further refinement of these methods is necessary.
 This could involve optimising diffusion model parameters or exploring alternative generative approaches that better capture the complex patterns in biomedical signals.

-Future work should focus on scaling these methods to accommodate multichannel PCG data, enabling more comprehensive heart sound analysis and potentially improving classification accuracy.
-This study demonstrates a viable strategy for enhancing classifier performance through synthetic data generation, contributing to more reliable cardiovascular disease diagnosis.
+Future work should focus on scaling these methods to accommodate multichannel PCG data, enabling more comprehensive heart sound analysis and potentially improving classification accuracy. {This will allow the training and test datasets to use data from the SMPECG dataset, demonstrating the effectiveness of this methodology on a real-world dataset.} This study demonstrates a viable strategy for enhancing classifier performance through synthetic data generation, contributing to more reliable cardiovascular disease diagnosis.